ghc/ghc/README.md

 this [Haskell Symposium 2016 paper](https://dl.acm.org/authorize?N41275) and this [Haskell eXchange 2016 talk][talk].

-The new build system can work side-by-side with the existing build system.
-Note, there is some interaction between them: they put (some) build results in the same directories, e.g. the resulting GHC is `inplace/bin/ghc-stage2`.
+The new build system can work side-by-side with the existing build system, since it places all build artefacts under a dedicated directory.
+The only thing they both share is the need to run the `./boot` and `./configure` scripts, even though Hadrian can do it for you (see the documentation for the `-c` flag below).

 Your first build
 ----------------